 - Dinosaur Hour! has a Tyrannosaurus that sits around looking confused and with its mouth agape... until two recurring Protoceratops characters come near it.

 - Cardfight!!
-Vanguard has the clan Tachikaze, an entire clan based on cyborg dinosaurs, has several units based on the T. Rex, namely Tyrant, Deathrex (which fans nicknamed Metal Greymon), Chaos Dragon, Dinochaos, Ravenous Dragon Megarex, Destruction Dragon, Dark Rex, Ravenous Dragon, Battlerex, Ancient Dragon, Baby Rex (a good example of "If you hurt the child, the parent will not be far away."), and finally Ancient Dragon, Tyrannolegend.
+Vanguard has the clan Tachikaze, an entire clan based on cyborg dinosaurs, has several units based on the T. rex, namely Tyrant, Deathrex (which fans nicknamed Metal Greymon), Chaos Dragon, Dinochaos, Ravenous Dragon Megarex, Destruction Dragon, Dark Rex, Ravenous Dragon, Battlerex, Ancient Dragon, Baby Rex (a good example of "If you hurt the child, the parent will not be far away."), and finally Ancient Dragon, Tyrannolegend.

 - Batman has a giant animatronic T. rex in the Batcave, a souvenir from one of his earliest adventures.
+Night of the Owls reveals that he calls it "Fido".
+In the same story, he gets it to stomp on some attacking Talons to buy himself some time.

 - The Old Man Logan arc of Wolverine features a Tyrannosaurus.
 Which was infected by Venom.